Snakes And Their Endless Habitats: 10 Facts

 Louisiana pinesnakes are the best example.
 This 140cm snake is severely endangered in the US, as it’s completely dependent on longleaf pine ecosystems.
 These forests have just the right foliage density and soil firmness for Baird’s pocket gophers to move in and dig their burrows, and it’s these burrows which Louisiana pinesnakes are hopelessly reliant on.
 Up to 98% of longleaf pine has been lost in the southern US, converted to manmade slash pine plantations.

-Another symbiotic relationship is with the prairie rattlesnake, which loves to hide in prairie dog burrows above all else.
-The 6 metre African rock python is constantly found in aardvark burrows, as this anteater-like mammal is one of the few to make burrows large enough.
-A huge amount of snakes shelter in mammal burrows, but a narrow group choose one species above all else.
+Another symbiotic relationship involves the prairie rattlesnake, which loves to hide in prairie dog burrows above all else.
+In Africa, the 6 metre African rock python is constantly found in aardvark burrows, as this anteater-like mammal is one of the few to dig burrows large enough.

 8 No river is safe